-In addition to showing your algorithm code and visualisation, the result page shows a histogram.
+In addition to showing your algorithm code and visualization, the result page shows a histogram.

-- The labels on the x-axis show the value of the binary register, and the bits are ordered such that the most-significant bit is the leftmost bit and the least significant bit is the rightmost bit; so the measurement for qubit 0 is the rightmost bit, the measurement for qubit 3 is the 3th bit from the right;
+- The labels on the x-axis show the value of the binary register, and the bits are ordered such that the most significant bit is the leftmost bit and the least significant bit is the rightmost bit.
+In other words, the measurement for qubit 0 is in the rightmost bit, the measurement for qubit 3 is in the 3th bit from the right;

 - There are three different modes in which simulations can run; each mode implements a different way of obtaining the data that generates the histogram.